theshahulhameedblog/dishcovery/support.md

 ---

-**Thank you for using Dishcovery!
+**Thank you for using DishcoveryNow!
 We hope it enhances your dining adventures around the world.**

-Version 1.0.0 | © 2025 Dishcovery | Made with ❤️ for food lovers everywhere
+Version 1.0.0 | © 2025 DishcoveryNow | Made with ❤️ for food lovers everywhere